Yes, it’s possible to freeze cheese. Most hard cheeses – such as cheddar – freeze well and without affecting the flavour.

 A glass of milk (200ml) will give you calcium, protein, iodine, potassium, phosphorus and vitamins B2 and B12.

-For more information on the functions of the nutrients in milk, check out the Dairy Nutrition section.
+For more information on the functions and benefits of the nutrients in milk, check out the Dairy Nutrition section.

 Only breast milk or formula milk should be given as a main drink to children under one.
 Cow’s milk does not contain the right balance of nutrients to meet a baby’s needs at this age.
 After six months, cows’ milk can be used for cooking, for example to make a cheese sauce, and can be introduced as a main drink when your baby is a year old if you wish.